(Portugese translation below / Traduçãoem português abaixo)

 Romain Gastauer, 72, from Schifflingen, Luxembourg, has always been a staunch advocate for environmental consciousness.
 As a retired industrial engineer and married to an artist, Romain has nurtured a family deeply appreciative of sports, art, and sustainability.
 Their three children reflect these values in their careers: one is a marine researcher, another a former professional cyclist, and the third an art therapist.

+The Gastauers live sustainably, maintaining a garden with a compost heap and actively campaigning against pollution and illegal waste dumping.
+Romain, also a cycling trainer, has passionately guided Luxembourgish cyclists to the WorldTour, showcasing his respect for both sport and nature.
 Deeply concerned about climate change, Romain has observed reduced local snowfall and advocates for environmental awareness.
 He believes in uniting generations to create sustainable solutions.
 The family's love for nature is evident in their frequent hikes in Luxembourg and Switzerland, underscoring their commitment to a healthier planet for future generations.

 What has climate change done here?